How much is the average monthly gas and electric bill in the UK?

 How much is the average daily cost of gas and electricity?

 Using the average annual energy bill cost of £1,326, calculated using the latest government figures, the average daily cost of gas and electricity is sitting roughly at around £3.63.

 What is the average gas and electric bill type in the UK?

 As you might have seen mentioned in the sections above, the average gas and electric bill type in the UK is the standard variable tariff (SVT).

-How do I know if I’m overpaying on my gas and electric bill?
+How do I know if I’m overpaying on my gas and electric bills?

 In order to know if you’re overpaying your gas and electric bills, you need to be aware of how much energy you are using each year.
 Only once you know your annual energy consumption can you start to work out whether or not you’re overpaying for the amount of gas and electricity you are using.